kctani/rpnd/README.md

 -   System upgrade for replacing images over the network.
 -   Simplified configuration files with a command line update utility UCI.

-Rpnd takes advantage of the Luci web interface
+Rpnd make extensive use of the Luci web interface for it's configuration.

 ## NodeJs